Research Opportunities for Undergraduate Students

-Students should directly contact one or more approved Research Supervisors listed in this booklet in order to discuss the possibility of conducting research under their guidance.
+Students should directly contact one or more approved Research Supervisors listed in the Supervised Research for Juniors and Seniors booklet in order to discuss the possibility of conducting research under their guidance.
 Because there are limited spots available, the process is competitive; students with more academic experience, higher GPAs, and greater motivation for research are given higher priority.
 A new project or supervisor not previously listed among the approved Bio399/499 supervisors must be approved by the Undergraduate Research Coordinator (Robert Osuna) prior to beginning the project.

 If this is your first semester conducting undergraduate research, you will need to complete an online Biosafety Training before a permission to register may be given.
 Instructions to complete the online Biosafety Training: